Haoming02/sd-forge-couple/README.md

     - Click the preview image to <ins>select</ins> the layer
     - Use the arrow buttons to quickly re-order the layers
     - Click the `❌` button to delete the layer

+- **Uploads:**
+    - Use the `Upload Background` to upload an image as the reference to draw masks on
+        - The image will get dimmed, therefore it will **not** count towards the mask
+    - Use the `Upload Mask` to upload an image as a mask that can directly be saved
+        - Mainly for when you prepare the masks in external programs

+> **Note:** For `Gradio 3` *(Old Forge)* users, avoid pasting images, instead manually upload or simply drag & drop the images.
+Using `Ctrl + V` might send the image to the Canvas, thus breaking the Extension...

 <p align="center">
 <img src="example/mask_ui.jpg" width=512><br>